Delta wing: Early research

 Triangular stabilizing fins for rockets were described as early as 1529-1556 by the Austrian military engineer Conrad Haas and in the 17th century by the Polish-Lithuanian military engineer Kazimierz Siemienowicz.
 However, a true lifting wing in delta form did not appear until 1867, when it was patented by J.W.
 Butler and E. Edwards in a design for a low-aspect-ratio, dart-shaped rocket-propelled aeroplane.
-This was followed by various other proposals, such as a biplane version by Butler and Edwards, and a jet-propelled version by the Russian Nicholas de Telescheff.
+This was followed by various similarly dart-shaped proposals, such as a biplane version by Butler and Edwards, and a jet-propelled version by the Russian Nicholas de Telescheff.
+In 1909 a variant with a canard foreplane was experimented with by the Spanish sculptor Ricardo Causarás.

-In 1909, British aeronautical pioneer J. W. Dunne patented his tailless stable aircraft with conical wing development.
+Also in 1909, British aeronautical pioneer J. W. Dunne patented his tailless stable aircraft with conical wing development.
 The patent included a broad-span biconical delta, with each side bulging upwards towards the rear in a manner characteristic of the modern Rogallo wing.
-During the following year, in America U.G.
-Lee and W.A.
-Darrah patented a similar biconical delta winged aeroplane with an explicitly rigid wing.
+During the following year, in America U. G. Lee and W. A. Darrah patented a similar biconical delta winged aeroplane with an explicitly rigid wing.
 It also incorporated a proposal for a flight control system and covered both gliding and powered flight.
 None of these early designs is known to have successfully flown although, in 1904, Lavezzani's hang glider featuring independent left and right triangular wings had left the ground, and Dunne's other tailless swept designs based on the same principle would fly.

 The practical delta wing was pioneered by German aeronautical designer Alexander Lippisch in the 1930s, using a thick cantilever wing without any tail.
 His first such designs, for which he coined the name "Delta", used a very gentle angle so that the wing appeared almost straight and the wing tips had to be cropped sharply (see below).
 His first such delta flew in 1931, followed by four successively improved examples.
 These prototypes were not easy to handle at low speed and none saw widespread use.